Narre Warren

-Narre Warren (/ˌnæri ˈwɒrən/ NARR-ee-_-WORR-ən) is a suburb in Melbourne, Victoria, Australia, 38 km southeast of Melbourne's Central Business District, located within the City of Casey local government area.
+Narre Warren (/ˌnæri ˈwɒrən/ NARR-ee-_-WORR-ən) is a suburb in Melbourne, Victoria, Australia, 38 km southeast of Melbourne's Central Business District.
+It is the council seat of the City of Casey local government area.
 Narre Warren recorded a population of 27,689 at the 2021 census.

 Narre Warren has a population density of over 2000 people per square kilometre.
 Narre Warren has its own railway station, located on Webb Street, and has its own shopping centre, Westfield Fountain Gate, Australia's and Oceania's second largest shopping centre by area after Malvern East's Chadstone Shopping Centre.
 The biggest secondary school in Narre Warren is Fountain Gate Secondary College.

 History

 The original Main Street is some distance from present-day central Narre Warren, beside the railway line, causing development to occur away from the original settlement, and the building in which the general store also served as the post office, still exists as a local landmark, established 1857.
 Narre Warren Post Office, located on what is now Heatherton Road, opened on 21 January 1869.
 In 1900, it was renamed Narre Warren North, and Narre Warren Railway Station Post Office (open since 1886) was renamed Narre Warren.
 The locale of Webb Street is named after Sydney James Webb, founder of a newsagency there.